janit/wsc17-slides/readme.md

  - An alternative approach to REST
    - A complete specification, http://graphql.org
- - GraphQL is a query language (+ client/server impl)
-   - The syntax looks like JSON without data, just the keys
- - Often demoed with a <a href="https://github.com/graphql/graphiql">GraphiQL</a> client app
- - Strongly typed - provides some novel features
  - All requests sent as HTTP POSTs
+   - Not verbs (GET, POST, PATCH...) like in REST
    - Reads are "Queries"
    - Writes are "Mutations"
    - Caching tricky, requires new techniques

+--

+### Introduction to GraphQL

+ - GraphQL is a query language (+ client/server)
+   - The syntax looks like JSON without data, just the keys
+ - Strongly typed - provides some novel features
+ - Often demoed with the <a href="https://github.com/graphql/graphiql">GraphiQL</a> client app

 --